 - Remind students that during this session they will research and compile information about the cultural connotations of the particular color they have been assigned.
 After they complete their research, the group will create a 3 to 5 minute presentation for the class that explains the connotations of their color.
 If desired, you may also ask students to create a handout for the class on their color.

-- Demonstrate the Exploring Cultural Connotations of Color travelogue, which asks students to visit four Websites and gather details on the associations and connotations for their group's color.
-Be sure to show students how to print out or save their research.
+- Share the Exploring Cultural Connotations of Color page, which asks students to visit four Websites and gather details on the associations and connotations for their group's color.
+Be sure to show students how to print out or save their research using the online notetaking tool of your choice.

 - Give students the rest of the session to research and work on their presentations.